 Step 3: Season the aromatics with oregano, red pepper flakes, and bay leaves.
 Take the tomatoes out of the oven and add them to the pot.

-Step 4: Let the roasted cherry tomato sauce cook on low heat.
+Step 4: Let the roasted cherry tomato sauce simmer on low heat.
 Afterward, discard the bay leaves and adjust the seasonings to taste.

 Step 5: Transfer the sauce to a large blender or use an immersion blender.
 Blend the sauce until it’s smooth and voila!
 The sauce is ready to be used right away or stored for later.